 Many people do not know exactly how cannabis cultivation has advanced farming technologies.
-For many years, marijuana cultivation was a taboo.
+For many years, marijuana cultivation was taboo.
 As such, scientists, researchers, and academicians refused to properly acknowledge the contributions that many marijuana growers have given to the science of agriculture.

 The information is out there.
 Unfortunately, despite the abundance of information online and offline, many people are still unaware that marijuana growers are serious farmers and businesspeople.
-The bad press on marijuana as an illicit drug has sadly outshined the meticulous work that these growers have given to perfect their farming methods.
+The bad press on marijuana as an illicit drug has sadly outshined the meticulous work these growers have given to perfect their farming methods.

-The water in these technologies are also recycled so the plants use only a small portion of what is traditionally used in traditional farming.
-Today, many of these technologies are now being promoted and introduced to many farming communities to sustainably cultivate wholesome and traditional crops like tomatoes, strawberries, cabbage, lettuce and other types of vegetables and berries.
+The water in these technologies is also recycled, so the plants use only a fraction of what is traditionally used in traditional farming.
+Today, many of these technologies are being promoted and introduced to many farming communities to sustainably cultivate healthy and traditional crops like tomatoes, strawberries, cabbage, lettuce, and other vegetables and berries.

 The great news is that this sustainable farming method is being practiced by some of the best seed banks of marijuana that ship in the US.